5th September 2018

 It is also worth noting that most private and international schools in France are day schools rather than boarding.
 When you visit to look around an international school, ask about the curriculum, whether the examinations taken by students are recognised nationally or internationally (for example the international baccalaureate), the size of the classes, sporting and music facilities and what languages are spoken.

-Finally, although fee information will be readily available, it is worth finding out what costs are involved in the application process.
+Finally, although fee information will be readily available, it is worth finding out what costs are involved in the application process, and start to plan how you may be able to save on currency.